samsquire/ideas4/README.md

 We can think of programs or code as queries.
 And we can tweak queries to be more efficient.

-So we can have while program optimisation.
+So we can have whole program optimisation.

 # 75. Internet Creator-advertiser-searcher utopia